This article is in need of a technical review.

-It seems obvious, but to reach a user-perceived startup event more quickly, the main "trick" is to just not run code that's off the critical path.
-Alternatively, shorten the critical path by simplifying the scene.
+It seems obvious, but to reach a user-perceived startup event more quickly, the main "trick" is run only the code on the critical path.
+Shorten the critical path by simplifying the scene.

-Another problem that can delay startup is idle time, caused by waiting on responses to requests like database loads.
-To avoid this problem, applications can "front load" the work by issuing requests as early as possible in startup.
-Then when the data is needed later, it's hopefully already been fetched and the application doesn't need to wait.
+Another problem that can delay startup is idle time, caused by waiting for responses to requests (like database loads).
+To avoid this problem, applications should issue requests as early as possible in startup (this is called "front-loading").
+Then when the data is needed later, hopefully it's already available and the application doesn't have to wait.

 Note: For much more information on improving startup performance, read Optimizing startup performance.

-Relatedly, it's important to separate network requests for dynamic data from static content that can be cached locally.
-Locally-cached resources can be loaded much more quickly than they can be fetched over high-latency and lower-bandwidth mobile networks.
+On the same note, notice that locally-cached, static resources can be loaded much faster than dynamic data fetched over high-latency, low-bandwidth mobile networks.
 Network requests should never be on the critical path to early application startup.
-Caching resources locally is also the only way applications can be used when "offline", and for standard open web apps, at the moment this requires use of HTML5 AppCache.
+Caching resources locally is also the only way applications can be used offline, and for standard Open Web Apps, at the moment this requires use of HTML5 AppCache.

 Note: Firefox OS allows applications to cache resources by being installed as applications, either being "packaged" in a compressed ZIP file or "hosted" through HTML5 AppCache.
 How to choose between these options for a particular type of application is beyond the scope of this document, but in general application packages provide optimal load performance; AppCache is slower.
 Installable apps will hopefully be coming to other platforms soon!